okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### Add Bookmark application

-Adds an new Bookmark application to your organization
+Adds a new Bookmark application to your organization

 ##### Settings